 - 1 tsp. cinnamon

 - ½ c. butter, melted

 - 2 eggs, beaten

 - ¼ to ½ c. semi-sweet chocolate chips

-*** Baked oatmeal freezes really well.
+- Baked oatmeal freezes really well.
 I like to make several batches at once and then cut it into individual portions and freeze it that way.
-Then I just pull out several servings as needed.
+Then I just pull out several servings and thaw or heat from frozen as needed.
 This saves me time and allows me to use my oven less often too!